There will be times when your scenes don’t have that wow factor. This is where double exposure photography can help.

 Double exposure portraits may look complicated at first.
 But they’re easy to make.
-Both in-camera and in Photoshop.
+Both in-camera with digital cameras and in Adobe Photoshop.

 During the photo-taking process, you have to make the most of what you have, be it a limited wardrobe or one location.

-There are many striking double exposures out there, but don’t let this discourage you.
+There are many striking multiple exposure images out there, but don’t let this discourage you.
 No matter how popular multiple exposure photographs are.
 Forget about them.

 There will always be a need for your double exposure ideas.
-As for the double exposure ideas themselves, there are thousands you can choose from.
+As for the double exposure images themselves, there are thousands of different images you can choose from.
+From fine art to smoke bomb photography.

-I’d like to share 16 of my favourites.
+I’d like to share 16 of my favourite double exposure photos.
 These have sharpened my editing skills.
 And inspired me to look at my photos from a new perspective.

 You don’t need to get into freelensing or invest in a tilt-shift camera to achieve this effect.
 Photoshop has a great tilt-shift tool that will transform your photos into soft works of art.